sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/enable_auto_indexing.md

 ## Deploy executors

 First, [deploy the executor service](../../../../admin/deploy_executors) targeting your Sourcegraph instance.
-This will provide the necessary compute resources that clone the target Git repository, analyze the code to produce a precise code intelligence index, then upload that index to your Sourcegraph instance for processing.
+This will provide the necessary compute resources that clone the target Git repository, securely analyze the code to produce a precise code intelligence index, then upload that index to your Sourcegraph instance for processing.

 ## Enable index job scheduling